riscv-ovpsim/imperas-riscv-tests/riscv-ovpsim-plus/README.riscvOVPsimPlus.md

 - RISC-V H Hypervisor Extension  (hypervisor_version)
     - Version 0.6.1 : Hypervisor Architecture Version 0.6.1

-- RISC-V K Cryptographic Extension  (crypto_version)
-    - Version 0.7.2 : Cryptographic Architecture Version 0.7.2
-    - Version 0.8.1 : Cryptographic Architecture Version 0.8.1

 - RISC-V Debug Module (debug_version)
     - Version 0.13.2
     - Version 0.14.0

-## About riscvOVPsim
+## About riscvOVPsimPlus
 **riscvOVPsim** is a free download from its [GitHub](https://github.com/riscv-ovpsim/imperas-riscv-tests) repository and supports only the ratified parts of the RISC-V specification.

 **riscvOVPsimPlus** is available as free download (after registration) from [www.OVPworld.org/riscv-ovpsim-plus](https://www.OVPworld.org/riscv-ovpsim-plus) and supports the newer, under development standard ISA extensions and many more simulator features such as trace and debug.

 The Imperas RISC-V simulators implement the full and complete functionality of the RISC-V Foundation's public User and Privilege specifications.

-This riscvOVPsim simulator is a free simulator and has some restrictions.
+This riscvOVPsimPlus simulator is a free simulator and has some restrictions.

 The simulator is command line configurable to enable/disable all current optional and processor specific options.